CUBRID/cubrid-manual/en/sql/tuning.rst

     csql> ;trace on

-Query #1 was executed using subquery cache optimization, while Query #2 was performed with the subquery cache disabled using the NO_SUBQUERY_CACHE hint.
+Query #1 is executed using subquery cache optimization, while Query #2 is executed without the subquery cache optimization using the NO_SUBQUERY_CACHE hint.
-Comparing the results of both queries reveals that the use of subquery cache optimization improves response performance.
+By comparing the results of the two queries, you can see subquery cache optimization improves response performance.

 +------------------------------------------------------------------------+------------------------------------------------------------------------------------------------+
 | **Query #1**                                                           | **Query #2**                                                                                   |